If you’ve been involved in FBA sales on Amazon, there’s a possibility that Amazon owes you money due to inventory mistakes.

-If you’re not monitoring your seller central account frequently for errors, then the reimbursement amount will be higher than you expect.
+Here’s the catch – if you’re not keeping a close eye on your seller central account for potential errors, the amount owed in reimbursements might be more than you realize.

 A quick peek into the content: